opencog/atomspace/Design-Notes.md

 		(NameNode "named output")
 		( ... producer ...))
 ```
-Here, the producer, producing anonymouos, unnamed values via calls to
+Here, the producer, producing anonymous, unnamed values via calls to
 it's `Producer::execute()` method, has a name assigned to that output.

 The consumer takes several forms: